 debuted as a comic strip in the avant-garde Wet magazine in 1978, to which Groening made his first professional cartoon sale.

-The series focuses on the life of Binky, a bitter, depressed and thus "normal" rabbit stuck in a dead end job, with a bad apartment and regularly sees a therapist.
-The stories follow his interactions with other humanoid-animals and his misadventures as he deals with his own issues and those of the others around him.
+The series focuses on the life of Binky, a bitter, depressed and thus "normal" rabbit stuck in a dead end job and a bad apartment, Sheba, his easily irked girlfriend, and Bongo, his illegitimate son.
+The stories follow Binky's interactions with other humanoid-animals and his misadventures as he deals with his own issues and those of the others around him.

-Matt Groening stated that he would continue the strip as often as possible, though his production was strained by work on The Simpsons
+Matt Groening stated that he would continue the strip as long as possible, though his production was strained by work on The Simpsons

 would end altogether.